By Mike Brewster

 All the while, Wilson started other companies, such as theater and real estate concerns, under the rubric Kemmons Wilson Cos., to sell to this same customer base.
 Wilson eventually sold the Holiday Inn franchise in 1990.
 Today, all five of his children participate in Kemmons Wilson Cos., headquartered in Memphis.

 Though Wilson never did get that high school degree, he nonetheless gave his most famous public statement when he was invited late in life to speak at a commencement ceremony at the school.
-“I really don't know why I'm here,” Wilson said.
-“I never got a diploma, and I've only worked half-days my entire life.
-I guess that's my to you.
+“I really don’t know why I’m here,” Wilson said.
+“I never got a diploma, and I’ve only worked half-days my entire life.
+I guess that’s my advice to you.
 Work half-days every day.
-And it doesn't matter which half, the first half or the second half.”
+And it doesn’t matter which half, the first half or the second half.”

 Wilson died at his home in Memphis on Feb.
 11, 2003.
 A short anecdote told by a friend at Wilson’s funeral service summed him up best.
 Wilson, who flew 65 mission as a World War II pilot, was asked by a friend why he gone ahead and volunteered.
 His response: “I don’t think they can win that war without me.”